AlisonWonderland/C-shell/README.md

 * ls
 * pwd

+Also for the moment it can only support 8 commands/flags.
+The reason for this is that I allocate only 8 char*'s for the command buffer.
 In the future I'll modify this shell to support cd and maybe piping.

 ## What I learned